rimsey1/docs/pages/connector-authentication/hubspot.md

 ### Scopes

 As mentioned above - it's not necessary to set scopes at this point.
-The default scopes of `crm.objects.contacts.read`,`crm.objects.deals.read` and `crm.objects.companies.read` will be requested by the Cyclr Connector (along with any other scopes you choose to set within your Cyclr Console).
+The default scopes of `crm.objects.contacts.read` && `crm.objects.contacts.write` will be requested by the Cyclr Connector if you leave the input empty.
+If you input your own scope-list, this will override the default values.

 #### IMPORTANT NOTE (November 2021)
 The way that HubSpot handles contact scopes has recently changed: